 - 1. Rural Areas may be used for recreational purposes that are primarily outdoororiented.
 Silviculture, reforestation and those activities related to the conservation or management of the natural environment are permitted. - 2.
 Agricultural uses are permitted in Rural Areas.
-Agricultural uses are defined as the growing of crops, including nursery, biomass, and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries; agro-forestry; maple syrup production; and associated on-farm buildings and structures, including, but not limited to livestock facilities, manure storages, value-retaining facilities, and accommodation for full-time farm labour when the size and nature of the operation requires additional employment. - 2.
-Agricultural uses are permitted in Rural Areas.
-Agricultural uses are defined as the growing of crops, including nursery and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries; agro-forestry; and maple syrup.
-Compatible resource uses such as forestry, and small-scale commercial and industrial uses that are directly related to farm operations are permitted in this designation.
+Agricultural uses are defined as the growing of crops, including nursery, biomass, and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries; agro-forestry; maple syrup production; and associated on-farm buildings and structures, including, but not limited to livestock facilities, manure storages, value-retaining facilities, and accommodation for full-time farm labour when the size and nature of the operation requires additional employment.

 - 3. Agriculture-related uses are permitted in Rural Areas.
-Agriculture-related uses means those farm-related commercial and farm-related industrial uses that are directly related to the farm operations in the area, support agriculture, benefit from being in close proximity to farm operations, and provide direct services to farm operations -as a primary activity. - 3.
-Agriculture-related commercial and agriculture-related industrial uses that are small in scale and directly related to the farm operation such as a grain drying, handling and storage facility; and secondary uses such as value-added agricultural products such as custom meat shops, pick-your-own operations, produce market and parking operations, home occupations, home industries, and other similar agri-business, are permitted in Rural Areas. - 4.
+Agriculture-related uses means those farm-related commercial and farm-related industrial uses that are directly related to the farm operations in the area, support agriculture, benefit from being in close proximity to farm operations, and provide direct services to farm operations as a primary activity. - 4.
 On-farm diversified uses are permitted in Rural Areas.
 On-farm diversified uses means small scale uses, that are limited in area, that are secondary to the principal use of the property and help support the farm.
 These include, but are not limited to, home occupations, home industries, agri-tourism uses, and uses that produce value-added agricultural products from the farm operation.